thomasbenos1291/Custom-Velociraptor-Artifacts/README.md

 ### Custom.Windows.Scan.YaraTool
 This artifact deploys the classic Yara scanner and presents all files detected grouped by rule matched.

-### Custom.Windows.Sysinternals.SysmonInstall
-This artifact is modified so that you include the old Sysmon binary in order to uninstall current Sysmon version, copies the files into C:\Windows and installs sysmon, provided the new sysmon binary or configuration are different.

 ### Custom.Windows.System.Pslist
 A custom version updated to also show the child processes of each process.